suhasnidgundi7/Java-Tutorial/Project 2/README.md

 # Even Numbers From 1 to 20.

 Q1.
-Write a program to print sum of even numbers from 1 to 20.
+Write a program to print even numbers from 1 to 20.

 ## Screenshots